**This Learning Circle is currently being transitioned into a Network **

 1. Institutional policy change:

 A group of Fellows, under the leadership of Dr Jane Bryan (Law) and Dr Catherine Bennett (Health Science), started a process of evaluating different processes of peer review of teaching.
-As a result of extensive discussions and research, the Learning Circle prepared a report to the University which has led to a clarification on the policy of Peer Dialogue (as it will henceforth be known) which was approved by Senate in 2019.
+As a result of extensive discussions and research, the Learning Circle prepared a report (Lead author Dr Jane Bryan) to the University which has led to a clarification on the policy of Peer Dialogue (as it will henceforth be known) which was approved by Senate in 2019.

 Read more below.

 University plans to implement Peer Dialogue schemes across all departments to be in operational by October 2020 were put on hold due to COVID.
-Instead there is a resource to connect staff who wish to engage in peer dialogue and a resource to connect staff with experience in elements of teaching practice.
+Instead resource have been created, led by Dr Jane Bryan, to support and connect staff who wish to engage in peer dialogue.
 Discover more here:

 3. Case studies of Peer Dialogue across the Institution and beyond

-A human library event with a teaching focus where a range of staff and students will be available to speak on topics online.
+This online interactive event was led by Dr Jane Bryan with Dr Kerry Dobbins (ADC) and was modelled on the Human Library but with a teaching focus where a range of staff and students were available to speak on topics online.

 What is the Human Library?